Baseflow/flutter-geolocator/geolocator/README.md

 Permission | Description
 -----------|------------
 denied | Permission to access the device's location is denied by the user.
-You are free to request permission again (this is also the initial permission state). deniedForever | Permission to access the device's location is permenantly denied.
-When requesting permissions the permission dialog will not been shown until the user updates the permission in the App settings. whileInUse | Permission to access the device's location is allowed only while the App is in use. always | Permission to access the device's location is allowed even when the App is running in the background.
+You are free to request permission again (this is also the initial permission state). deniedForever | Permission to access the device's location is permanently denied.
+When requesting permissions the permission dialog will not be shown until the user updates the permission in the App settings. whileInUse | Permission to access the device's location is allowed only while the App is in use. always | Permission to access the device's location is allowed even when the App is running in the background.